About Demand the Impossible

 Every Demand the Impossible course has involved a large number of educators, activists and thinkers contributing their ideas, time and energy to make the courses successful.
 A number of former course participants have also helped plan and deliver sessions.

-Demand the Impossible is coordinated by Ed Lewis and Jacob Mukherjee, who have over 20 years' experience of teaching, lecturing and political activism between them.
-When not working on Demand the Impossible, Jacob is studying for a PhD on activism and social movements and teaching at Goldsmiths University, while Ed is a national organiser for the campaigning organisation Global Justice Now.
+Demand the Impossible was set up by Ed Lewis and Jacob Mukherjee, who have over 20 years' experience of teaching, lecturing and political activism between them.
+Jacob has a PhD on activism and social movements from Goldsmiths University and now works as a campaigner at Generation Rent.
+Ed is a campaigner at Global Justice Now.
+For Demand the Impossible 2018, Isaac Rose, a Manchester-based activist and theatre-maker, is joining the core team.

 Supporting wider political education